-REQUIRED: AFYE (3 credits total) required to be taken as well.
-Take 1 credit per quarter; see the WWCC catalog for details.
+REQUIRED: AFYE (3 credits) required to be taken as well.
+See the WWCC catalog for details.
+Math above 100.

-The following courses meet the related instruction requirements of this certificate/degree (one course per category required):

-(M) - ELECT MATH2
+The following courses meet the related instruction requirements of this certificate/degree (one course per category required): (M) - ELECT MATH2

 Associate in Applied Sciences in Software Design